ls1intum/Artemis/docs/dev/guidelines/server.rst

     * Bad Request - the request was wrong.
     * Not Found - can't find the requested data or it should be not accessible yet.

-12. Dependency Injection:
+12. Dependency injection:
 =========================

 * Some of you may argue this, but by favoring constructor injection you can keep your business logic free from Spring.
 Not only is the @Autowired annotation optional on constructors, you also get the benefit of being able to easily instantiate your bean without Spring.
 * Use setter based DI only for optional dependencies.
 * Avoid circular dependencies, try constructor and setter based DI for such cases.

-13. Best REST practices:
+13. REST best practices:
 ========================

 * Verify that API endpoints perform appropriate authorization and authentication consistent with the rest of the code base.